Film TV workers union says strike to start next week

 The union reported on Oct.
 4 that its members had voted overwhelmingly to allow its president to authorize a strike, but negotiations, and hopes to avert a walkout, resumed after the vote.

 The Alliance of Motion Picture and Television Producers, which represents the studios and other entertainment companies in negotiations, said its members value their crew members and were committed to avoiding a shutdown in a still-recovering industry.
-The AMPTP did not immediately respond Wednesday to a request for comment.

 “A strike is always difficult for everybody.
 Everybody suffers, it’s hard, but I believe that our members have the will and the resolve to do what’s necessary to be heard and to have their voices translated into actual change in the industry,” Rhine said.
 “What we learned from the pandemic is the employers can change the way they do business if it’s in their interest to do so.”